dflib/dflib/README.md

 ![dflib-player-weights-scatter-chart](https://dflib.org/images/charts/dflib-player-weights_scatter_v2.svg)
 ![dflib-github-activity-heatmap-chart](https://dflib.org/images/charts/dflib-github-activity_heatmap_v6.svg)

-While DFLib works in any Java application, it has a [special intergation](https://dflib.org/jjava/docs/1.x/) with [Jupyter Notebook](https://jupyter.org/), a browser-based interactive environment for data exploration and analysis popular among data scientists and data engineers.
-In fact, our community maintains a [Java "kernel" for Jupyter](https://github.com/dflib/jjava) as a sister project to DFLib.
+While DFLib would work in any Java application, there is a [special intergation](https://dflib.org/jjava/docs/1.x/) with [Jupyter Notebook](https://jupyter.org/), a browser-based interactive environment for data exploration and analysis popular among data scientists and engineers.
+In fact, our community maintains a [Java "kernel" for Jupyter](https://github.com/dflib/jjava), which is a sister project of DFLib.

 ## Project Links